department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 You’ll need to apply for the Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).

-To apply, fill out VA Form SGLV 8715 (SGLI Disability Extension Application) and give it to your unit’s personnel officer.
-[Download VA Form SGLV 8715](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8715.pdf).
+To apply, fill out the SGLI Disability Extension Application and give it to your unit’s personnel officer.
+[Download the SGLI Disability Extension Application](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8715.pdf).

 If you do this, you’ll get a notice 20 months after your separation date letting you know that your SGLI-DE will end and that you now have the option to pay a premium for Veterans’ Group Life Insurance (VGLI).